Pinehurst Resort (No. 2)

 John Dunn Tucker (9 1909)/Donald Ross & Walter Travis (A.9 1907)/Donald Ross (R. 1923, 1935)

 In 2010, a team lead by Bill Coore and Ben Crenshaw killed and ripped out all the Bermudagrass rough on Pinehurst No. 2 that had been foolishly planted in the 1970s.
 Between fairways and tree lines, they established vast bands of native hardpan sand dotted with clumps of wiregrass and scattered pine needles.
 They reduced the irrigation to mere single rows in fairways to prevent grass from ever returning to the new sandy wastelands.
 Playing firm and fast, it was wildly successful as the site of the 2014 Men’s and Women’s U.S. Opens, played on consecutive weeks.
 Because of its water reduction, the course was named a Green Star environmental award-winner by Golf Digest that year.
-In 2019, Pinehurst No. 2 will host another U.S. Amateur Championship.
+In 2019, Pinehurst No. 2 and No. 4 hosted another U.S. Amateur Championship, and the USGA announced Pinehurst No. 2—in addition to hosting the 2024 U.S. Open—will also have the 2029, 2035, 2041 and 2047 U.S. Opens.

 100 Greatest History: Ranked since 1966.
 Highest ranking: No. 9, 1995-02.
 Previous ranking: No. 29